5 Tips to keep your Marine Communications System on the Air

 Marine Antennas for Emergency Services, Commercial and Recreational Vessels

 ZCG offer a complete range of Marine Antennas suitable for mounting to any vessel.
-The range includes antennas for HF, 27 MHz, VHF, UHF, Mobile Phone, AM/FM Radio and the all new AIS (Automatic Identification System).
+The range includes antennas for HF, 27 MHz, VHF, UHF, Mobile Phone, AM/FM Radio and AIS1 & AIS2 (Automatic Identification System).

-- Tested individually in the factory to ensure optimum tune and performance.
+- Quality assurance by individual testing all products in the factory prior to dispatch to ensure optimum tune and performance.

 View the ZCG Marine Antenna range here